emerald-dao/beginner-cadence-course/chapter4/day1/README.md

 `.load()` takes one parameter:
 1. a `from` parameter that is the path we should take it from (it must be a `/storage/` path)

-One more important thing is that when you `load` data from storage, it returns an optional. `testResource` actually has typed `@Stuff.Test?`.
+One more important thing is that when you `load` data from storage, it returns an optional. `testResource` actually has type `@Stuff.Test?`.
 The reason for this is because Cadence has no idea that you are telling the truth and something actually lives there, or that it's even the right type.
 So if you were wrong, it will return `nil`.
 Let's look at an example:

 ```swift
 import Stuff from 0x01